 Drama Rundown: Alex gets charged with felony assault but eventually DeLuca gets the charges dropped.
 Jo can’t marry Alex because she’s already married — and her name isn’t Jo Wilson!
 She’s been on the run from her abusive husband, Dr. Paul Stadler (Matthew Morrison).
 Maggie’s birth mother shows up with breast cancer.
-Her death guts Maggie, but also brings her and Jackson, his mother’s surgeon, closer.
+Her death guts Maggie, but also brings her and Jackson, her mother’s surgeon, closer.
 Jackson goes looking for his father, Robert Avery (Eric Roberts), in Montana, but realizes he never needed him.
 He and April sleep together one last time, but their romantic relationship is over.
 RIP #Japril.
 Amelia reveals that she got pregnant while still an addict and the baby was born with no brain.
 She doesn’t want to have more kids, and Amelia and Owen separate.
+Later, she learns she has a giant brain tumor that’s been growing for years, meant to explain some of her more questionable choices.
+It’s the most dramatic of character cop-outs (also she has it removed and is fine).
 Stephanie leaves after a harrowing incident involving a rapist loose in the hospital who causes an explosion.
 Meredith and Riggs do it in the backseat of an SUV.
 I mean, they do it lots of places, but that place is the hottest.

 “Who Lives, Who Dies, Who Tells Your Story” (Season 14, Episode 7): Grey’s 300th episode!
 It’s a big love letter to longtime fans, oh and no big deal but at the end of it Meredith Grey wins the Harper Avery Award.
 You’ll be crying as an entire O.R. gives Mer a standing O — including, Meredith envisions, her mother.